-It is very difficult to create a list of just the 10 best viewpoints in Thailand from the dozens available.
+It's very difficult to create a list of just the 10 best viewpoints in Thailand from the dozens available.
 The stunning and varied landscape of the kingdom creates breathtaking scenery around practically every turn.
-It is hardly a surprise that most of the places on our list are right by the side of a tarmacked road as you could put a bit of road almost anywhere in the country and you’ll probably create two or three new viewpoints along the way!
+It's hardly a surprise that most of the places on our list are right by the side of a tarmacked road as you could put a bit of road almost anywhere in the country and you’ll probably create 2 or 3 new viewpoints along the way!

 - Sea Kayaking at Ang Thong Marine Park

-At the heart of the 482 sq km Doi Inthanon National Park to the west of Chiang Mai, the titular peak is Thailand’s highest, rising to 2,565 metres (8,415 ft) above sea level.
-Fortunately, you don’t need to be a mountaineer to enjoy the stunning view as there is a tarmac road right to the top, where you will find a beautiful little garden and a couple of pagodas.
+At the heart of the 482-sq-km Doi Inthanon National Park to the west of Chiang Mai, the titular peak is Thailand’s highest, rising to 2,565 metres above sea level.
+Fortunately, you don’t need to be a mountaineer to enjoy the stunning view as there's a tarmac road right to the top, where you'll find a beautiful little garden and a couple of pagodas.

-How to Shoot: While the endless tracts of verdant hills make a breathtaking view at any time of the day, it is particularly striking at sunset, with the two pagodas silhouetted in the dying light and the rugged landscape beyond turning blue with distance and looking like ripples on a pond.
+How to Shoot: While the endless tracts of verdant hills make a breathtaking view at any time of the day, it's particularly striking at sunset, with the 2 pagodas silhouetted in the dying light and the rugged landscape beyond turning blue with distance, looking like ripples on a pond.
 Read More...

 Samet Nangshe Viewpoint has very quickly gone from being practically unheard of to one of the most popular panoramas in Phang Nga.
 Located on a hilltop just a 30-minute drive from Phuket, it provides stunning views over the limestone islets of Phang Nga Bay and, being far enough away from civilisation to avoid light pollution, the Milky Way is even visible at certain times.

-The trail to the summit of the Dragon Crest Mountain (Khao Ngon Nak in Thai) is approximately 4 km long and takes about two and a half hours to reach the highest viewpoint, situated 565 metres above sea level.
+The trail to the summit of the Dragon Crest Mountain ('Khao Ngon Nak' in Thai) is approximately 4 km long and takes about 2 and a half hours to reach the highest viewpoint, situated 565 metres above sea level.
 The climb is not that difficult, but we recommend that only those in a decent physical condition attempt it.
-Along the way, hikers encounter a stream, two viewpoints, a waterfall and, last but not least, the panoramic summit.
+Along the way, hikers encounter a stream, 2 viewpoints, a waterfall and, last but not least, the panoramic summit.

-How to Shoot: There is a famous jutting rock at the summit, from which you can enjoy a fantastic landscape of sheer rocky outcrops on the otherwise flat land.
-It is also the place you should sit for the iconic “living life on the edge” picture, though you do so at your own risk.4Baiyoke Tower II Bangkok0
+How to Shoot: There's a famous jutting rock at the summit, from which you can enjoy a fantastic landscape of sheer rocky outcrops on the otherwise flat land.
+It's also the place you should sit for the iconic 'living life on the edge' picture, though you do so at your own risk.

 Baiyoke Tower has been a prominent feature of the Bangkok skyline since its completion in 1998, rising 309 metres above the Pratunam area.
 It lost the title of being Thailand’s tallest building in 2016 to the MahaNakhon Building, but it still offers excellent views of the surrounding city, which stretches out to the horizon in every direction.

-How to Shoot: The night shot from here, looking out east over the tangle of expressways, is a classic, while those with a video camera setting or GoPro might consider a time lapse video.
+How to Shoot: The night shot from here, looking out east over the tangle of expressways, is a classic, though a timelapse video is also impressive.
 While the natural instinct is to go straight for the revolving observation deck on the 84th floor, you get equally great views from the skywalk on the 77th.
 Read More...

 The stunning Khao Yai National Park covers an area of 300 sq km, with plenty of breathtaking sights to see.
-With excellent tarmac roads, it is also very easy to explore and enjoy.
-This is one of the best views and is sometimes referred to as Kilometre 30 Viewpoint – unsurprisingly because it is at the 30 km marker on Thanarat Road.
+With excellent tarmac roads, it's also very easy to explore and enjoy.
+This is one of the best views and is sometimes referred to as Kilometre 30 Viewpoint – unsurprisingly because it's at the 30 km marker on Thanarat Road.
 With plenty of roadside car parking, it offers a great view of the verdant valley below.

 While Phuket has plenty of beautiful viewpoints, this one offers probably the most impressive sight.
-It is also known as the Three Beaches Viewpoint, as you can get three of Phuket’s best beaches in a single shot: Kata Noi nearest to you, Kata Beach in the middle and Karon Beach in the distance.
+It is also known as the 3 Beaches Viewpoint as you can get 3 of Phuket’s best beaches in a single shot: Kata Noi nearest to you, Kata Beach in the middle and Karon Beach in the distance.
 You’ll also see Phuket’s Big Buddha on the hilltop to your right and the tiny Koh Pu to the left.

-How to Shoot: It is best to photography the view in the morning or at midday.
+How to Shoot: It's best to photograph the view in the morning or at midday.
 That gives you the beautiful turquoise water in the bay and means that the opposite cliffs are nicely lit.
-Leave it too much beyond 13:00 and they will be in deep shadow.
+Leave it too much beyond 1pm and they'll be in deep shadow.
 Read More...

 The viewpoint on the Lom Sak Cliffs has a rocky outcrop similar to that at Khao Ngon Nak Viewpoint, but with a massive tree growing right next to it.
 The rolling jungle-covered landscape below certainly makes for an impressive view – one of several in Thailand’s second-oldest national park.
 The park is situated in Loei Province, in Thailand’s rural northeast, making it a little tricky to reach.
 The viewpoint itself, however, is right by a tarmac road, with a café nearby.
-Phu Kradueng Mountain itself is one of Thailand’s best treks, standing at an elevation of 1,316m with a very unique set of flora and herds of wild deer and elephants to enjoy on the top.
+Phu Kradueng Mountain itself is one of Thailand’s best treks, standing at an elevation of 1,316 metres with a very unique set of flora and herds of wild deer and elephants to see at the top.

-Technically, the view from Phu Chi Fa isn’t actually of Thailand, as the clifftop viewpoint is actually right on the border with Laos.
-Situated about 90 km east of Chiang Rai City and requiring a bit of a trek to get to, it is one of the more remote viewpoints in Thailand, yet is still extremely popular, particularly with locals.
+Technically, the view from Phu Chi Fa isn’t actually of Thailand as the clifftop viewpoint is right on the border with Laos.
+Situated about 90 km east of Chiang Rai City and requiring a bit of a trek to get to, it's one of the more remote viewpoints in Thailand, yet is still extremely popular, particularly with locals.
 On a clear day, you get a fantastic view of the rugged countryside and the Mekong River valley.
 On a not-so-clear day, the 1,628-metre elevation puts you well above the clouds, making it quite a mysterious (if soggy) view.